rust-unofficial/too-many-lists/src/fifth.md

-# An Unsafe Singly-Linked Queue
+# An Ok Unsafe Singly-Linked Queue

 Ok that reference-counted interior mutability stuff got a little out of control.
 Surely Rust doesn't really expect you to do that sort of thing